Daniel-Ozori/Recursive-Decent-Parser/README.md

 # Recursive-Decent-Parser
 This repo is an a example of a parser which uses a recursive decent parsing to read a language.

-It has two main programs, the lexer/scanner and the parser.
+It has two main programs, the lexer (scanner), and the parser.

-The lexer scans the given data file and responds with a json list of tokens which contains a tag along with a corresponding lexeme for each of the tokens it recognized.
+The lexer scans the given data file and responds with a json list of tokens which contains a tag along with a corresponding lexeme for each token it recognized.

-The parser takes each token and stuctures it into a simple json list.
+The parser takes each token and stuctures it into a simple nested json list.

 The grammar for the ifdef language: